Advanced Strategies

 - Use the PSA Board to shape narratives ("Nuke France!
 They're a threat!")

-- Coordinate voting blocs in external channels (Discord, Telegram, Farcaster)
+- Coordinate roundtable blocs in external channels (Discord, Telegram, Farcaster) — but note that ballots are secret, so alliances are only verifiable at reveal time

 - Create information asymmetry — know what's happening before others do